i2p/i2p.www/i2p2www/spec/i2cp.rst

 Overview
 ========

-This page specified the I2P Control Protocol (I2CP), which is the interface between clients and the router.
+This page specified the I2P Control Protocol (I2CP), which is the low-level interface between clients and the router.
 Java clients will use the I2CP client API, which implements this protocol.

+There are no known non-Java implementations of a client-side library that implements I2CP.
+Additionally, socket-oriented (streaming) applications would need an implementation of the streaming protocol, but there are no non-Java libraries for that either.
-Non-Java clients will most likely use a higher-layer protocol such as SAM or BOB.
+Therefore, non-Java clients should instead use the higher-layer protocol SAM [SAMv3]_, for which libraries exist in several languages.

+This is a low-level protocol supported both internally and externally by the Java I2P router.
-The protocol is only serialized if the client and router are not in the same JVM; otherwise, I2CP message objects are passed via an internal JVM interface.
+The protocol is only serialized if the client and router are not in the same JVM; otherwise, I2CP message Java objects are passed via an internal JVM interface.
+I2CP is also supported externally by the C++ router i2pd.

 More information is on the I2CP Overview page [I2CP]_.